ionStici/node/mds/nest/typeorm-intro.md

 - `password` : The password for the database user.
 - `database` : The name of the database you want to connect to (e.g., `"nestjs-blog"`).
 - `entities` : An array of entities that represent the database tables.
+- `autoLoadEntities: true` : automatically loads all entities that are connected to their module.
 - `synchronize` : Set to `true` for development to automatically create the database schema based on your entities.

   Do not use `synchronize` in production, as it can cause data loss.